schlende/focusbrowser/README.md

 # Motivation

 [Unstoppable Domains](https://unstoppabledomains.com) is building a new DNS system.
-Unlike traditional domain names (where address information is stored on centralized servers) Unstoppable .zil domains are stored on the Zilliqua blockchain.
-The Zilliqua blockchain data is replicated across a decentralized peer to peer network.
-This means that .zil domain name lookups are impossible to block and nobody can seize a .zil domain name.
+DNS data is stored on the Zilliqa blockchain so Zil domain name lookups are impossible to block and cannot be siezed.

-Of course it's still possible to censor data coming off of traditional servers stored in centralized datacenters.

-Unstoppable solves this problem by letting users map their .zil domains to data stored on the decentralized [IPFS filesystem](https://ipfs.io/).
-IPFS files are served from the computers of the people who participate in the IPFS network.
-This means that there is no centralized server that can be censored.

-Want to visit .zil domains?
-Use the Unstoppable Browser.
+By combining Zil domains with websites hosted on the peer-to-peer IPFS filesystem you can build and deploy your own uncensorable website.

+There's still a lot of work to do to make this vision a relaity but you can use the Unstoppable Browser to experience the distributed web today.

 # Screenshots